Jeffrey M. Friedman: Education

 Friedman was born in Orlando, Florida on July 20, 1954, and grew up in North Woodmere, New York, graduating from Hewlett High School in the Class of 1971.
 As a young man he aspired to becoming a physician.
 He entered a six-year medical program out of high school and received his M.D. at the age of 22.
-But after a year-long fellowship working in the laboratory of Mary Jane Kreek, he fell in love with the science life.
+But after a year-long fellowship working in the laboratory of Mary Jeanne Kreek, he fell in love with the science life.
 "As a doctor, you're trained to absorb the facts you're given and accept them," says Friedman.
 "Science is almost the opposite.
 It's a frontier of discovery that's always moving.
 And I decided I wanted to do research."
 Friedman started his affiliation with the Rockefeller University in 1980, where he was awarded a Ph.D. degree in 1986.
 Friedman received a BS from Rensselaer Polytechnic Institute in 1973 and M.D. degree from Albany Medical College in 1977 and completed a medical residency at Albany Medical College in 1980.
 From 1980 to 1981, he also served as a postgraduate fellow at Cornell University Medical College.